spikehains/hello-cosmos/README.md

 # hello-cosmos
-Created as part of learning to use git.

-Started with Visual SourceSafe, moved to Subversion, then became an architect and wasn't in the code anymore.
+This project was created as a way of learning to use git.
+When I started programming early in my career, we used Visual SourceSafe.
+Over time we moved to new Subversion.
+As my career focused more and strategy and planning, I wasn't in the code anymore.
 It was then that the world switched to Git.
-I didn't switch with it so now I'm playing catch-up.

-This hello-world is here for me to learn.
+This hello-cosmos is here for me to learn and review GitHub, branching, and using Git.

-Sometime later, I update this to offer a broader greeting.

-Still learning all the things.

-This note was committed directly to the the branch called spikehains-patch-1.